angular/angular/docs/DEBUG_COMPONENTS_REPO_IVY.md

-# Debugging the Material unit tests job
+# Debugging the `components-repo-unit-tests` job

 Currently all changes to Ivy are validated against the test suite of the `angular/components` repository.
-In order to debug the `material-unit-tests` CI job, the following steps can be used:
+In order to debug the `components-repo-unit-tests` CI job, the following steps can be used:

 1\) Build the Ivy package output by running `node ./scripts/build-ivy-npm-packages.js` in